porsche-design-system/porsche-design-system/packages/components/src/components/feedback/popover/popover.examples.md

 You can use the `description` or the slot of the Popover to provide content which will be displayed in the open popover.

+**Hint:** The Popover uses a z-index of `9999` to be displayed in front of all Elements.
+This only works if the [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) is not broken and following Elements have a lower z-index.

 <Playground :markup="basicMarkup" :config="config"></Playground>

 ### ARIA attributes and states